excircle/go/nonstandard_library/go-yaml/README.md

 Next, we can begin the process of reading the YAML config file into memory.

-When we read a file into memory using Go, it is typically read an array of bytes.
+When we read a file into memory using Go, it is typically read an array of bytes (`[]uint8` to be specific).

 Once it is in memory as bytes, it can be written to another file, or it can be converted into characters, or utilized according to the purpose of your program.